taskcluster/scrum/sprints/20200622-postgres-phase2/sprint-retrospective.md

   * It was large, but mostly mechanical, process
     * It could have been tempting to not continue to phase 2 and stick with entities.
     * Boring, but necessary and fruitful work in order to realize the other benefits of postgres down the road.
-    * Got it done, like ripping a bandaid off
+    * Got it done, like ripping a band-aid off
     * Over 30K lines of code changed, mostly in same area
     * @petemoore touched node code and survived!
       * @petemoore was also on PTO for the final two weeks of the sprint yet we still managed to get stuff done.